-- A = Airway – check to see if anything is getting in the way of the flow of air into or out of the lungs
+- A = Airway – check to see if anything is getting in the way of the airflow into or out of the lungs.

 - B = Breathing – Is the act of breathing occurring as often, as deeply, and as effectively as it needs to happen to sustain life?

 - C = Circulation of oxygen – Is oxygen exchanging places with carbon dioxide in the blood?

 When someone has a medical diagnosis involving the respiratory system, most of the time, something is not right with one of the functions listed above: